-It is illegal for Sunwater or a person referred to in section 4 above to identify a Whistleblower or disclose information that is likely to lead to the identification of the Whistleblower subject to the permitted exceptions.

-If a Whistleblower believes that their identity has been illegally disclosed, then the Whistleblower should lodge a complaint with ASIC.
+Where a Whistleblower has made a qualifying disclosure, it is an offence for Sunwater or a person referred to in section 4 above to identify a Whistleblower or disclose information that is likely to lead to the identification of the Whistleblower subject to the permitted exceptions.
+If a Whistleblower believes that their identity has been disclosed in contravention of the above restrictions, then the Whistleblower may lodge a complaint with ASIC.